papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 # Intro

 Our blurring technique described in [Shader Lesson 5](ShaderLesson5) is fairly efficient on desktop, but won't hold up on more limited devices such as Android and iOS.
-This is largely because of the fill-rate and multiple passes involved, as well as other factors such as sending uniform data.
+This is largely because of the fill-rate and multiple passes involved.

 By downsampling the frame buffer object to 50% of the screen size, we can achieve a frame rate of ~30 FPS on the Samsung Galaxy Tab II (7").
 Another optimization is to use constants or varyings for our texture offsets, as described [here](http://xissburg.com/faster-gaussian-blur-in-glsl/) and implemented [here for iOS](https://github.com/BradLarson/GPUImage/blob/master/framework/Source/GPUImageFastBlurFilter.m).
 Yet another consideration is to sample _between_ texel centers, to exploit hardware filtering and reduce texture fetches: [see here](http://prideout.net/archive/bloom/#Sneaky).

-This is not really acceptable, though, considering we'd like to target some lower end hardware, and our current technique is not very practical for games.
-Here we describe some other solutions.
+This is not really acceptable, though, considering we'd like to target some lower end hardware, and even with these optimizations we'll have a hard time getting high performant rendering.
+Below we describe some other solutions for blurring on OpenGL ES.

 ## Contents